-- Homework exercises on each chapter will be reviewed in class, grading the students on their answers (25% of the final grade).
+- Homework exercises on each chapter will be reviewed in class, grading the students on their answers.
 Throughout the term, the instructor will provided exercises on each chapter.
 The exercises will be collected.
 The material covered in or based on the suggested exercises will likely appear on examinations.
 Students who do well through the exercises always outperform students who do not.